What employers should do to prevent mold

 What to do if Mold is Found

-If you find mold or you suspect mold is in your building, you can give us a call to SERVPRO of West Sacramento.
+If you find mold or you suspect mold is in your building, you can give SERVPRO of West Sacramento a call.
 The consequences of mold are too high to not take it seriously.
 Primarily, the health of your employees always come first.
 You never want to be responsible for the health effects that your workers can contract in a moldy environment.
 In addition, the structure of your building will be severely compromised if mold is found and if it is not remediated on time.
 Lastly, legal expenses from mold litigation can be overwhelming.
 Do not put yourself in a tough position when it comes to mold.
+Call SERVPRO of West Sacramento at 916-626-0426.